MolSSI/QCArchiveExamples/index.rst

 Forcefield Construction
 -----------------------

-Forcefield construction requires large bodies bond, angle, dihedral, electrostatic potential, polarizability values, and more.
+Forcefield construction requires large numbers of computations that elucidate bond, angle, dihedral, electrostatic potential, polarizabilities, and other quantites.
+Computation of these values is often done in a bespoke manner where computations are generated for a single molecule and then discarded.
+Keeping these results will assist in building a large repository of data to query rather than to continue to generate.

 Machine Learning